-In 2018, Britney Spears is on top of the world.
-The 36-year-old singer recently ended her pioneering, four-year Las Vegas Piece of Me residency on Dec.
-31 after nearly 250 shows — which raked in more than $100 million in ticket sales — and celebrated days later by jetting off to Hawaii with her sons, Sean Preston, 12, and Jayden James, 11, for a family vacation.
+In 2018, Britney was on top of the world.
+The singer ended her pioneering, four-year Las Vegas Piece of Me residency on Dec.
+31 after nearly 250 shows — which raked in more than $100 million in ticket sales — and celebrated days later by jetting off to Hawaii with her sons, Sean Preston, 13, and Jayden James, 12, for a family vacation.

 Of course, the social media-savvy superstar documented her day of R&R with her boys — whom she shares with ex-husband Kevin Federline — on Instagram.
 In the photos she shared, Britney sports her signature, megawatt smile and looks fitter than ever in a tiny yellow bikini.
 If you were to look up the words “happy” or “healthy” in the dictionary, you might find a picture of the pop princess.